tonitaga/MTLT/README.md

 This is a C++ template matrix library that provides operations on matrices.

+## MTL project template

+To configure mtl project template follow the instructions in **mtl-template** folder in README.md

 ## Installation

 To install the matrix template library, follow these steps: